LukaKurnjek/ppp-plutusV3-plinth/README.md

 ## Off-chain code

 This branch is work-in-progress.
-Off-chain code is currently provided for validators up to `week06`.
+Off-chain code is currently provided for validators up to `week05`.
 The code works on Cardano `preview` network.
+Comments in the code link the off-chain code to on-chain code and provide additional information.
 The code examples use two different
 libraries: [MeshJS](https://meshjs.dev/) and
 [Lucid Evolution](https://anastasia-labs.github.io/lucid-evolution/).
 Both libraries need to be installed together with [Deno](https://deno.com/), a runtime environment for JavaScript/TypeScript.